BerniceChua/Sumusunod_-_landing_page/README.md

 Before playing, please make sure that you have ample space to move around, and that you are in a safe area with no people or things that could obstruct your movement or injure you.

-## How To Play
+## How To Play Focus Mode
 1) Hold the mobile device as if holding a camera to take pictures.
 (Don't block the camera lens.)
-2) Move the mobile device to scan for the hummingbird.
+2) Move the mobile device to scan for the flying creature.
-3) Once the hummingbird is found and in the center of the screen, the timer starts.
+3) Once the flying creature is found and in the center of the screen, the timer starts.
-4) Move the phone to follow the hummingbird for as much time as possible.
+4) Move the phone to follow the flying creature for as much time as possible.
-5) When the hummingbird leaves the view of the screen, it is game over.
+5) When the flying creature leaves the view of the screen, it is game over.

+- play Focus Mode to unlock more creatures!

+## How To Play Challenge Mode
+1) Hold the mobile device as if holding a camera to take pictures.
+(Don't block the camera lens.)
+2) Once the game starts, the timer counts down.
+3) Lead your flying creature to food tapping on the screen.
+4) If the food is something that your creature can eat, you gain more time.
+5) When the timer runs out, it is game over.

 ## About
 "Sumusunód" uses an Android phone's built-in camera and built-in sensors (specifically the gyroscope) for the AR to orient the phone and the game piece.